My name is Karl-Mikael Syding, Mike, or Sprezza

 I want to help you identify and achieve your desires, get results in life, while enjoying it and not being a dick

-I myself applied persistence and leverage to what little talent I had, and came out on top.
+I myself applied persistence and grit to what little talent I had, and came out on top.
 You can do that too with a little guidance.
 The important question, however, is “what is the top, your top”?

 The following short and partial biography shows how little I had going for me and how far I got.
 Do you want to emulate my success?
 Then keep on reading